codermate/learn-springboot-swaggerapi/README.md

 On this repo we will learn how to create API Documentation using swagger on Springboot Mysql Project.

-If you want read the full articles all about this repo, you can see on this [link](https://deni-setiawan.medium.com/create-api-documentation-using-swagger-on-springboot-27509cc0b1a9)
+If you want read the full articles all about this repo, you can see on this article [https://deni-setiawan.medium.com](https://deni-setiawan.medium.com/create-api-documentation-using-swagger-on-springboot-27509cc0b1a9)

 ### Requirements
 - Maven 3+